Homeowners Who Bailed On Mortgage During Mortgage Collapse

 Financial, Real Estate, And Credit Collapse Of 2008 And Those Who Bailed On Mortgage Loans

-Nobody wants intended on bailed on mortgage loans.
+Nobody intends in bailing on their mortgage loans.

-- Even though the value of their homes was much less than the amount they owed on their mortgage loans they tried to make their payments but to no avail.
+- Even though the value of their homes was much less than the amount they owed on the mortgage loans they tried to make their payments but to no avail

-- They saw being bailed on mortgage loan as being morally reprehensible.
+- They saw being bailed on a mortgage loan as being morally reprehensible

-- Others who had stable income and who could have afforded paying on their mortgage loans.
+- Others who had a stable income and who could have afforded to pay on their mortgage loans

-- They took the risk on hurting their credit and taking their chances on rebuilding and re-establishing their credit on buying a home at a later date.
+They took the risk of hurting their credit and taking their chances of rebuilding and re-establishing their credit on buying a home at a later date.

 Home Ownership In America

-- A home buyer can now qualify for a FHA mortgage loan with a credit score of 500.
+- A home buyer can now qualify for an FHA mortgage loan with a credit score of 500

-As Long As Mortgage Borrower Has Documented Income, They Can Qualify For Mortgage Loan Even With Low Credit Score
+As Long As Borrower Has Documented Income, They Can Qualify For Mortgage: Even With Low Credit Score

-Home ownership is possible to anyone who has a job or documented stable income.
+Homeownership is possible for anyone who has a job or documented stable income.

-- As long as you meet federal guidelines such as passing the necessary waiting period after a bankruptcy or foreclosure and are current on all of government loans such as student loans, I can get borrowers qualified for a mortgage loan.
+- As long as you meet federal guidelines such as passing the necessary waiting period after a bankruptcy or foreclosure and are current on all of the government loans such as student loans, I can get borrowers qualified for a mortgage loan

-- They refer those mortgage loan borrowers to me and most of the time, I get them approved and closed in 30 days or less.
+They refer those borrowers to me and most of the time, I get them approved and closed in 30 days or less.

 FHA Back To Work Extenuating Circumstances Due To An Economic Event